 This is more than a simple “Do not lie,” and wisdom needs to be applied in interpreting this passage.
 YHWH hates a lying tongue (Proverbs 6:17), and in general, YHWH does not favor lying.
 However, examples of “righteous lying” exist in Scripture.
 For example, David feigned madness in order to save his own life (1Samuel 21:14).
 Michal lied to her father King Shaul in order to save David’s life when she knew David was not at fault (1Samuel 19:17).
 Ya’akov (Israel) deceived his father Isaac at his mother Rebecca’s request (Genesis 27:13).
-The midwives lied in Egypt, to save the male children from being born.
+The midwives lied in Egypt, to save the male children.
 What this shows is that it is correct to tell a lie in order to save life, or in order to make the right thing happen.
 However, such lying is the exception, rather than the rule; and for any lie to be justified, it has to have a purpose in Him.

 Family loyalty is never an excuse to commit injustice before YHWH, and no untrue statement should ever be made if it would hinder or obstruct YHWH’s justice from being done.
 To tell even small lies for personal gain is a great sin, because to do anything for selfish reasons indicates a selfish (rather than a selfless) attitude.
 That is of Satan.

 If someone should be caught lying and should sincerely repent, he should be allowed back inside the congregation.
 However, he should not hold a leadership role until he has sincerely and completely repented, and there is full transparency in his life and testimony from that time forth.